DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
 A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend indicator designed to execute buy &amp; sell orders to Binance.US using python.

+Through our model of the SuperTrend algorithm we incorporate social sentiment analyses, sophisticated technical indicators, and pre-built strategies to autonomously trade your assets for you.
+Requiring only little to no supervision by you.
+We even allow our users to mirror peers' portfolios.
+Meaning you can create your own or join other people's and group's portfolio allocations!
+This opens the possibilities of imitating some of the most lucrative strategies our community have found.
+See more under Trends!

 Our ultimate mission is to leverage mathematical modeling, data science, business & strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.

 Find value in our project?
 Want to help us expand or contribute to code?
 Even if it's just to say thanks - please feel free to contact us.